Students Supporting Israel

-Students Supporting Israel (SSI) is a pro-Israel, Zionist college grassroots advocacy based organization in North America.
+Students Supporting Israel (SSI) is a pro-Israel, Zionist college advocacy based organization in North America.
 Founded in 2012 at the University of Minnesota by Ilan Sinelnikov, Valeria Chazin, and Naor Bitton, SSI has grown into an international movement.
 In March 2014, Indiana University and DePaul University students registered SSI chapters on their campuses, and the Toronto Metropolitan University (previously Ryerson University) opened an SSI club in April.
 By October, SSI was approved as a 501(c)(3) non-profit organization and operated on 27 campuses.
-As of March 2025, the group has more than 140 chapters across various campuses.

 SSI's stated mission is "to be a clear and confident pro-Israel voice on college campuses and to support students in grassroots pro-Israel advocacy."

 SSI is not structured as a fellowship or short-term program but as a network of university-recognized student organizations, each formally registered as a campus club under the student-activities framework of its respective institution.
 Chapters operate across universities in North America, Europe, and other regions, with student leaders coordinating events, campaigns, and educational programs under the umbrella of the national 501(c)(3) non-profit organization headquartered in Minneapolis, Minnesota.

 History

-Founded in 2012, Students Supporting Israel (SSI) developed a proactive, grassroots model of student leadership focused on strengthening a pro-Israel presence on campus through education, programming, and participation in student government processes.
+Founded in 2012, Students Supporting Israel (SSI) developed a model focused on strengthening a pro-Israel presence on campus through education, programming, and participation in student government processes.
 Recognizing the role that student governments play in shaping campus policy and opinion, SSI launched the Student Government Israel Alliance Initiative to train and support student leaders who engage with resolutions and legislation related to Israel and antisemitism.

 Between 2014 and 2023, SSI and its campus chapters reported supporting students who advanced more than 30 resolutions in student governments in the United States, Canada, and elsewhere.
 These bills typically affirmed support for academic exchange with Israel, opposed the Boycott, Divestment and Sanctions (BDS) movement, or called for adoption of the International Holocaust Remembrance Alliance (IHRA) working definition of antisemitism.

-In several cases, campus and local media covered student-government actions involving SSI chapters.
 At Duke University, a decision by the student body president in November 2021 to veto recognition of an SSI chapter led to national attention; the student senate recognized the chapter in February 2022.

 In November 2023, the Associated Students Senate at the University of California, Santa Barbara passed a resolution condemning Hamas following the October 7 attacks; the action and subsequent campus debate were reported on by student and community outlets.